The topology of closed manifolds with quasi-constant sectional curvature: The topology of locally -QC manifolds

-\begin{lemma} A non-critical curvature leave $L$ is a connected component of $H^{-1}(H(L))$, and in particular it is compact. \end{lemma} \begin{proof} If $\pi:\widetilde{M}\to M$ is the universal covering projection, then each component of the preimage $\pi^{-1}(L)$ of $L$ in $\widetilde{M}$ is complete, following Reckziegel (\cite{Re}).
+If $\pi:\widetilde{M}\to M$ is the universal covering projection, then each component of the preimage $\pi^{-1}(L)$ of $L$ in $\widetilde{M}$ is complete, following Reckziegel's Lemma \ref{Reck}.
 This implies that the leaf $L$ itself should be geodesically complete, as otherwise we could adjoin additional limit points to $\pi^{-1}(L)$ contradicting its completeness.
 Thus $L$ is complete with respect to its intrinsic metric.

-As a word of warning the projection $\pi$ is not a closed map, if the covering is of infinite degree.
-In particular, $L$ is not necessarily a complete subspace of $M$ and in particular it might not to be a closed subset of $M$ if the inclusion of $L$ into $M$ is not proper.
+As a word of warning the projection $\pi$ is not a closed map, if the covering has infinite degree.
+In particular, $L$ is not necessarily a complete subspace of $M$ and in particular it might not be a closed subset of $M$.

-If $H(L)$ is a non-critical value of $H$ then $L$ is a codimension zero submanifold of the manifold $H^{-1}(H(L))$.
+If $H(L)$ is a non-critical value of $H$ then $H^{-1}(H(L))$ is a smooth hypersurface of $M-C$; since $H$ is proper, $H^{-1}(H(L))$ is closed.
+Then $L$ is a codimension zero submanifold of the closed manifold $H^{-1}(H(L))$.
 The level hypersurface $H^{-1}(H(L))$ has an induced Riemannian metric from $M$ whose restriction to its open subset $L$ coincides with the intrinsic metric of $L$.
 Therefore $L$ is a complete subspace of the compact space $H^{-1}(H(L))$ and hence it has also to be closed.
 This implies that $L$ must be a connected component of the level hypersurface $H^{-1}(H(L))$ and hence compact. \end{proof}

+Note that, as $\mathcal D$ is an integrable distribution on $M-C$, all curvature leaves, in particular critical leaves, are nonsingular.